 We may also process Personal Data to comply with a legal requirement or government request.

-We process Personal Data, e.g. name of the counterparty, in various constellations in order to protect our rights, e.g. to assert claims in and out of court and before local and foreign authorities or to defend ourselves against claims.
+We process Personal Data, e.g. name of the contact person of the contracting party, in various constellations in order to protect our rights, e.g. to assert claims in and out of court and before local and foreign authorities or to defend ourselves against claims.
 Thereby authorities may require us to disclose documents containing Personal Data.

 We process your Personal Data based on the following legal grounds:

 We retain your Personal Data no longer than it is necessary for the purposes for which the information is collected.
-We moreover retain Personal Data as long as we have a legitimate interest in the storage, for archiving purposes and for guaranteeing IT security or in the case of running statutes of limitations.
-We also retain your Personal Data as long as it is subject to a legal retention obligation.
+We moreover retain Personal Data as long as we have a legitimate interest in the storage.
+This includes IT-security, compliance with contractual or legal retention periods, and the preservation of evidence during applicable periods of limitation.

 Our employees have access to your Personal Data as far as it is necessary for the described purposes and the work of the employees concerned.
 They act in accordance with our instructions and are bound to confidentiality and secrecy when handling your Personal Data.

-We may also transfer your personal data to other entities within the Group and our Agent network for the purpose of internal group and Agent network administration and for the purposes described in this Privacy Notice.
+We may also transfer your personal data to other entities within the Group and our Agent network for the purpose described in this Privacy Notice.
 This means that your Personal Data can also be processed and combined with Personal Data originating from another Group or Agent network entity for the respective purposes, to the extent permitted under applicable law.

 We may also disclose your Personal Data to third party Processors.
-If we disclose Personal Data to third party Processors, they are obliged to process the Personal Data exclusively on our behalf and according to our instructions.
+If we disclose Personal Data to third party Processors, they are obliged to process the Personal Data according to our instructions.

 Additionally we may disclose your Personal Data to other recipients if this is required by law.
 We also reserve the right to share your Personal Data in accordance with a court order or to assert or defend legal claims or if we consider it necessary for other legal reasons.

-For data subjects located in the EEA only:
+For data subjects located in the European Economic Area (EEA) only:

-The recipients of your Personal Data may be located in the United States and other countries outside of the EU or the EEA.
-The countries concerned may not have laws that protect your Personal Data to the same extent as the laws in the EU or the EEA do.
-If we disclose your Personal Data to recipient located in such a country, we will take appropriate measures to ensure the protection of your Personal Data, for example by concluding a data transfer agreement, that includes contracts approved, issued or recognized by the European Commission to ensure the necessary data protection with the recipients.
+The recipients of your Personal Data may be located in the United States and other countries outside of the EEA.
+The countries concerned may not have laws that protect your Personal Data to the same extent as the laws in the EU and the EEA do.
+If we disclose your Personal Data to recipient located in such a country, we will take appropriate measures for your data protection, for example by concluding a data transfer agreement that includes contracts approved, issued or recognized by the European Commission.
 Additionally we may transfer Personal Data to recipients who have joined the US Privacy Shield program.

 Please contact us if you would like to obtain a copy of our data transfer contracts.

-Appropriate technical and organizational security measures are implemented in order to safeguard the security of your Personal Data and to protect it against unauthorized or unlawful processing, prevent the risk of loss, unintentional alteration, unintentional disclosure or unauthorized access.
+Appropriate technical and organizational security measures are implemented to ensure a level of security appropriate to protect your Personal Data.
+This includes the protection against unauthorized or unlawful processing, the minimization of the risk of loss, unintentional alteration, unintentional disclosure and unauthorized access.
 However, the electronic transfer of information in particular entails security risks that cannot be completely ruled out.
 If you transfer information electronically, you do so at your own risk.

-7) What are my rights as Data Subject with regard to my Personal Data?
+7. What are my rights with regard to my Personal Data?